RayHightower/RayHightower.com/_posts/2020-02-06-sam-zell-solves-business-puzzles.markdown

 >If we’ve been as successful in real estate as we have been, aren’t we really just good businessmen?
 And if we’re good businessmen, then why wouldn’t the same principles that apply to buying real estate apply to buying anything else?
 We checked the boxes—supply and demand, barriers to entry, tax considerations—all of the criteria that governed our decisions in real estate, and didn’t see any differences.
 So we set a goal that we would diversify our investment portfolio to be 50 percent real estate and 50 percent non–real estate by 1990.<br/>&nbsp;<br/>~Sam Zell

 Success in real estate, combined with a shortage of profitable real estate investment opportunities, led Zell to explore other businesses.
 He looked for troubled companies where he might help.
-Some saw his approach to opportunites as exploitation...
-He sees value in buying and creating value from others' mistakes.
+Some saw his approach as exploitation.
+Sam sees value in buying and creating value from others' mistakes.

-Is that a form of exploitation?
+Is that exploitation?
 No. Zell sees things differently.
 He's taking a neglected asset and giving it new life.
 Zell wrote an article about his approach to resurrecting dead properties in 1976.
 The article's title, _The Grave Dancer_, is the source of his often-cited nickname.
 Sam loves the nickname; colleagues present him with Grave Dancer-themed gifts.

 ### Devouring Books